codahale/veil-go/README.md

 When sending a message, the sender generates an ephemeral key pair and calculates the ephemeral shared secret between the recipient's public key and the ephemeral private key.
 They then calculate the static shared secret between the recipient's public key and their own private key.
-The two shared secret points are used as initial keying material for a STROBE KDF, with the ephemeral, sender's, and recipient's public keys included as customization parameter..
+The two shared secret elements are used as initial keying material for a STROBE KDF, with the ephemeral, sender's, and recipient's public keys included as customization parameter..
 The sender creates a symmetric key and nonce from the KDF output and encrypts the message with an AEAD.
 The sender transmits the ephemeral public key and the ciphertext.